janlii/Powershell-PKI-AD/README.md

 Powershell scripts and tools used to manage your Active Directory, ADFS and PKI environment.

 ## Get-TPMEKPub.ps1
 Powershell script to display the public key hash (SHA256) for the TPM endorsement key.
+This script can be executed with normal user privileges.

 ## Get-TemplateCAs.ps1
 Powershell script to display all certification authorities that issues certificates from a given certificate template name.